 He drove down Picard Street, looked around, and stopped in Doris Lane.

 Readers know how driving works.
 Explaining it is boring.
+Why did the character need to look around?
+Explain why or delete it.

 “Hi.” he said.